olle/talk-query-response/README.md

 #### `Response`

-A message or notification that is published as a response to a previously published Query.
-The Response MUST NOT be sent without a distinct Query being seen (use normal event notifications for that instead).
-The Response is not strictly bound to the time frame of the Query.
-Nevertheless, it is not recommended to publish a Response outside of the time-window, or cadence, that the given problem domain has.
+A notification, published, as a response to a query, optionally carrying an information- or data-payload.
+A response MUST NOT be sent without an intent to _answer_ a specific query (use event notifications for that).

-For example, a Response within shipping and logistics may still be of interest after several minutes of seeing a Query.
-In online-trading, responses older than seconds, from the time of the Query, are of no value at all.
+The response MUST be sent to the address of the query it responds to, without manipulating it.

-The Response MUST be designated to the Address of the Query it responds to, the correlation must be specific to comparability or equality.
-In most cases though, this will be implicit in the transport method.
-For example messaging over [AMQP][3050] uses a _routing key_, which is then given in the Query, as a `reply-to` property.
-A Response sent to that Address is then either routed correctly or dropped by the broker.
+A response SHOULD carry an appropriate information- or data-payload, with the intent to answer the query it responds to.
+Note that this is not a strict requirement.

-The Response SHOULD provide a body of information, such as a payload of data.
+Responses SHOULD be sent within an appropriate time frame of seeing a query.

-Please note that this is not a strict requirement, and the Consumer is always required to assert the received information, for validity and usefulness.
+_In most cases it's desirable to publish a response as quick as possible, after consuming a query._

 #### `Address`